zuckung/endless-sky-plugins/README.md

 I aim at developing small limited and modular plugins that don't break vanilla lore too much.<br><br>
 When playing a plugin, I often enjoy many aspects of it, but then there is something I don't like.<br>
 For examaple... <br>
-- great functionality without a lore friendly story, or even no story at all<br>
+- great functionality without a lore friendly story, or with a bad story<br>
 - a great story with unnecessary or not fitting outfits/ships/functionality<br>
 - too massive plugins, only partially good<br><br>
 My goal is to get the things i like into the game and let them appear like vanilla game.